ge3224/simple-state/README.md

 State management doesn't have to live in node_modules.
 This is ~125 lines of code for type-safe, reactive storage with immutability protection.
 Framework-agnostic, dependency-free, and designed to be vendored.

-The framework isn't essential.
-State management is.
-Building for when vanilla TypeScript makes sense and stability beats ecosystem churn.
+Built for projects where vanilla TypeScript makes sense and stability beats ecosystem churn.

 ## Features

-- **Type-safe**: Runtime type validation beyond TypeScript's compile-time checks
+- **Type-safe**: Compile-time type checking with runtime validation guards
 - **Zero dependencies**: No supply chain risk, no transitive dependencies
 - **Reactive**: Subscribe to state changes with callbacks
 - **Immutable**: Deep cloning of mutable data types to prevent external mutations